joel-grant/prometheus-grafana-helm/README.md

 # Prometheus + Grafana Monitoring Stack

-This repository contains a customized Helm chart that wraps the excellent community-maintained Prometheus monitoring charts with opinionated defaults for production Kubernetes monitoring.
+This repository is contains a customized Helm chart that wraps the excellent community-maintained Prometheus monitoring charts with opinionated defaults for production Kubernetes monitoring.

+## Repository Purpose

+This is both a **demonstration/learning repository** and a configuration that I use while learning in my own Kubernetes clusters.
+The customizations focus on:

+- **Persistent storage** - Default charts use ephemeral storage
+- **Extended retention** - 30 days vs default 10 days
+- **Database monitoring** - PostgreSQL exporter for external databases
+- **Production-ready values** - Separate configurations for dev/staging/production

 ## What This Repository Provides